Hespian/EdgeHierarchies/README.md

 to the command line parameters, where [UTurnCosts] are the costs for taking a U-turn.

 ## License
-Our code is released under the GPL License, but external libraries might be under different licenses.
+Our code is released under the MIT License, but external libraries might be under different licenses.
 See the respective directories under the external or googletest directory.